JuliaPlots/AbstractPlotting.jl/docs/src/backends_and_output.md

 ### Activating Backends

-You can activate any backend by `using` the appropriate package and calling it's `activate!` function.
+You can activate any backend by `using` the appropriate package and calling its `activate!` function.

 Example with WGLMakie: